 Anti-Bullying Week runs from 11 to 15 November 2019

-Odd Socks Day for Anti-Bullying Week will be held on the first day of Anti-Bullying Week
+Odd Socks Day for Anti-Bullying Week will be held on the Tuesday of Anti-Bullying Week

 School Staff Award will recognise those who go the extra mile to support those being bullied

 Whether it is verbal, physical, online or in-person, bullying has a significant impact on a child’s life well in to adulthood.
 The Anti-Bullying Alliance is urging action for this year’s Anti-Bullying Week and saying that by making small, simple changes, we can break this cycle and create a safe environment for everyone.

 The Alliance has announced the theme of Anti-Bullying Week 2019 as ‘Change Starts With Us’, underlining how everyday acts like listening to young people, having a conversation, thinking about the impact of our words or stopping before hitting ‘like’ on a hurtful social media post, can help to reduce bullying.